Sole trader vs limited company tax breakdown

 What’s the deal with National Insurance?

-National Insurance (NI) contributions also differ between a sole trader vs limited company tax setup.
+National Insurance (NI) contributions also differ when comparing sole trader vs limited company tax setups.

-• If you run a LTD, you’re more than likely the director, so you’ll need to pay both NI for both yourself as an employee and as an employer (and you’ve got to follow HMRC’s guidance on how to pay it and what to report)
+• If you run a LTD, you’re more than likely the director, so you’ll need to pay NI for both yourself as an employee and as an employer (and you’ve got to follow HMRC’s guidance on how to pay it and what to report).

-The NI contributions are a lot more for an LTD and sometimes small business owners prefer to pay themselves a smaller salary and supplement the rest with dividends.
+For LTD owners, the NI contributions can be higher, which is why many small business owners opt to pay themselves a smaller salary and supplement the rest with dividends to reduce their NI costs.

 The return process

-If you’re a sole trader, good news, you only need to file a Self Assessment tax return once a year.
+If you’re a sole trader, you only need to file a Self Assessment tax return once a year.

-• Or the easier option would be to use a tax return service like TaxScouts
+• Or use a tax return service like TaxScouts

 If you’re not completely sold on getting your tax return sorted and filed for you, we get it.
 Read our guide on HMRC vs TaxScouts to get the inside scoop on what makes us the obvious choice.